kayeekayee/global-workflow/cloud/HERA.md

     singularity pull docker://dshawul/gfs-gnu

 You can't do these steps directly on hera so you will have to do it on your laptop and copy the singularity image to hera.
+The second step requires a lot of disk space, so if it doesn't work you can try a different method

+    docker save dshawul/gfs-gnu -o gfs-gnu.tar

+Then untar it on HERA

+    setenv SINGULARITY_DISABLE_CACHE  1
+    singularity build --sandbox workflow docker-archive://gfs-gnu.tar

 ## Sandbox